ivyT26/FirstTime-LearnGit/README.md

 Practice using git for the first time!

-## **Step 1**: Cloning and saving commits locally
+## **Step 1**: Cloning repo or creating local repo

-Cloned repository to local machine/windows desktop.
+Clone repository to local machine/windows desktop.
-Saving these changes locally.
 - git clone url of repository on Github

+Create a local repository.
+- git init

 ## **Step 2**: Saving new files made locally into git